-- Students are required to contact the Financial Aid Office prior to any complete withdrawal for information on the amount that may have to repay.
-Students who withdrawal prior to the disbursement of aid could be eligible for a post withdrawal disbursement.
+- Students are required to contact the Financial Aid Office prior to any complete withdrawal for information on the amount of aid received that may have to repay.
+Students who withdraw prior to the disbursement of aid could be eligible for a post withdrawal disbursement.
 Funds are repaid by students in the following order: Unsubsidized Loan funds, subsidized loan funds, PLUS parent loans, Pell grant, FSEOG grant.
 The financial aid office notifies students in writing if they owe a repayment of funds due to failure to successfully complete any course, a complete withdrawal or a combination of failing grades and withdrawals.

 Standards of Academic Progress